MAFFT: Sequence input window

 The user can directly enter three or more sequences in the input window in any of the following formats: GCG, FASTA, EMBL (nucleotide only), GenBank, PIR, NBRF, PHYLIP, or UniProtKB/Swiss-Prot (protein only).
-It is important to note that partly formatted sequences are not accepted, and adding a return to the end of the sequence may help certain applications understand the input.
+Partly formatted sequences are not accepted, and adding a return to the end of the sequence may help certain applications understand the input.
 It is also advised to avoid using data from word processors as hidden/control characters may be present.

 Sequence file upload

 The user can upload a file containing three or more valid sequences in any format mentioned above.
 Word processor files may yield unpredictable results due to the presence of hidden/control characters, so it is best to save files with the Unix format option to avoid hidden Windows characters.
 Once the file is uploaded, it can be used as input for multiple sequence alignment.

-Text files saved on DOS and Windows format have different line endings than those saved on Unix and Linux.
-DOS–Windows uses a combination of carriage return and line feed characters ("\r\n") to indicate the end of a line, while Unix–Linux systems use only a line feed character ("\n").

-When transferring files between Windows and Unix-based systems, it's important to be aware of these differences to ensure that the line endings are correctly translated.
-Otherwise, the hidden carriage return characters in the Windows-formatted files may cause issues when viewed or edited on Unix-based systems, and vice versa.

 Output

 The user will have the option to request the Multiple Sequence Alignment (MSA) to be generated in one of the two available formats: